gillian-guide/gillian-guide.github.io/docs/en/essential-modding/zolikapatch.md

     - SkipMenu

     Note that this doesn't break or actually disable anything, as these features are reimplemented by FusionFix.

+!!! question "What's :material-file:`GFWLProtectionDisabler2019.asi`?"
+    This file is required to prevent GFWL from blocking :material-file:`.asi` mods.

 ## Configuration